-Two main cultivars are available for home gardens.
+Two main cultivar groups are available for home gardens.

-Curly leaf parsley is used mainly as a garnish, and for drying or freezing.
+Curly leaf parsley (P. crispum crispum) is used mainly as a garnish, and for drying or freezing.
 It also has a distinctive appearance when used in the garden as a companion plant, or mixed with flowers.

-Flat leaf or Italian parsley is more often used for cooking.
+Flat leaf or Italian parsley (P. crispum neapolitanum) is more often used for cooking.
 It has a deeper flavor, and is easier to handle on the cutting board.

 This flavorful herb is widely used in sauces, salad dressings, soups, and stuffing.
 It’s also an integral ingredient in classic herb blends such as bouquet garni, fines herbes, poultry, and Italian seasonings, and in an herb crust for fish and meat.

-Finely minced, it makes a wonderful seasoning served over potatoes, salads, steamed veggies, egg dishes, tabouli, and much more.
+Finely minced, it makes a wonderful seasoning served over just picked, homegrown potatoes, salads, steamed veggies, egg dishes, tabouli, and much more.